mck-makes-stuff/mck-makes-stuff.github.io/README.md

 [mck-makes-stuff.github.io](https://mck-makes-stuff.github.io).

 I'm Gail McKinney.
-I study mathematics and computer science at Yale and work on AI assurance, mostly evaluation methodology.
+I study mathematics and computer science at Yale and work on AI, mostly evaluation methodology.
 The site collects my background, projects, and a bit about what I find interesting.

 ## built with

 A static [Jekyll](https://jekyllrb.com) site, hosted on GitHub Pages.
-No build step beyond what Pages runs on its own.

 Page content lives in `_data/` as YAML, so the templates in the repo root stay thin and adding an entry means editing a data file rather than markup.
 Styles